- How do I get a free library card?

 Absolutely.
 Our children’s Librarian can help you and your child locate the “just right” book when you visit us at the Library.
 If you’re looking from home, we recommend using the guided reading levels page on our website.
-There, you can browse by reading level, or access resources like Book Wizard and NoveList that can help point you in the right direction.
+There, you can browse by reading level or access resources like Book Wizard and NoveList that can help point you in the right direction.

 And remember, sometimes the “just right” book is the book a child is most interested in reading!
-Here at the Library, we encourage children and teens (and adults!) to explore any topic or book that makes them excited read.
+Here at the Library, we encourage children and teens (and adults!) to explore any topic or book that makes them excited to read.

 Visit our Databases A to Z page to view the full selection of over 60 digital resources available to you through the Florham Park Public Library!
 Most of our resources are available for use at home with your Florham Park library card.
-Some resources are only available on site in the Library.
+Some resources are only available on-site in the Library.

 We provide a wide variety of resources that meet the needs of all different kinds of library users.
 For example, we offer: